Roger Guy English

-Roger Guy English is an American businessman and disc jockey who achieved seven Guinness World Records in San Diego County in less than three years during the 1970s.
+Roger Guy English, also known as Teenangel, is an American businessman, disc jockey and film critic who achieved seven Guinness World Records in San Diego County in under a three year period during the 1970s.

 Early life

 English was born in 1950 in Orange, California.
 He attempted a major in cinematography at San Diego Mesa College and was a literary student at University of California, San Diego, but dropped out.
 He wrote two books, which he was unable to sell.

 World records

 In 1970, English walked from his home in La Jolla, California, to Vancouver, Canada, with his cousin, Valerie Mayers, in hopes of spreading awareness about environmental pollution and smog.
 Upon returning home, crowds deemed him a local celebrity.
 English was tipped to do a publicity stunt to help build his popularity.
 This started his desire to attempt setting world records such as throwing 200 bottles with messages into the ocean and living in a car on a dealer's lot for a month.
-In 1975, English played Pong for seven days in a Mission Valley trailer.
-By 1979, English's record for the Twist was the only record that remained unbroken.